pagehop/api.pagehopapp.com/source/overview.md

 To open Pagehop, you need to press the key shortcut (default is **Ctrl + ⌥ + Space**) or open it from the menu in the MenuBar.

-OK, after we know what the shortcut is, we press it, and we should get something like this:
+OK, after you know what the shortcut is - press it, and you should get something like this:

 ![](/overview-resources/pagehop.png)

 Now, you can begin exploring the default *recipes* bundled-up with the app.
-As the placeholder text suggest you could write *"allr "* (with Space character at the end - to activate the recipe it has to be not only first in the list, but you need to press Space, so the recipe gets executed).
+As the placeholder text suggest you could write *"sys :r"*.
 You should see something like this:

 ![](/overview-resources/all-recipes.png)